veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 `/** @type {!MyType} */ (valueExpression)`

-The parentheses around the expression are always required.
+The parentheses around the expression are required.